marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

 The options below may be used to select memscan's operation

 TARGETING OPTIONS
-      --pid=NUM            scan process ID (by default, it scans itself) --iomem              print a summary of /proc/iomem
+      --iomem              print a summary of /proc/iomem

 PRE-SCAN OPTIONS